kaltura/all-in-one-video-pack.wordpress/readme.txt

 Version 2.0
 -------------
-* Initial release of All in One Video Pack, the newer version of Kaltura�s Interactive Video plugin.
+* Initial release of All in One Video Pack, the newer version of Kaltura's Interactive Video plugin.

 == License ==